francescodimaiolo/Hartree-Fock_PPP_tool/README.md

+To calculate the HOMO-LUMO exchange integral within the Pariser-Parr-Pople (PPP) model (ZDO approximation is used) just follow the steps below:

 1. Prepare the geometry file in the xyz format.
 A template (geom.xyz) is provided.

 2. Compile exchange.f90, possibly using the Intel Fortran compiler (MKL routines are required):